 stage 2: West Frisia

-The suggested Frisia Coast Trail itinerary doen't pass the former strongholds at the coast.
-Instead it will take you along the river Vecht flows from the city of Utrecht to the castle of Muiden (also Muiderslot) at Lake IJssel (also IJsselmeer).
-This is an ancient trading route connecting the hinterlands of the kingdoms of Francia with the terp region in the north of Germany and the Netherlands, and from there with southern Scandinavia.
+The suggested Frisia Coast Trail itinerary does not pass through the former strongholds at the coast.
+Instead, it will take you along the River Kromme Rijn ‘Crooked Rhine’ and the River Stichtse Vecht from the town of Wijk bij Duurstede (successor of the illustrious emporium Dorestat), to the city of Utrecht to the old castle at the village of Muiden (also Muiderslot) at Lake IJssel (also IJsselmeer).
+This is an ancient trading route connecting the hinterlands of the kingdoms of Francia with the terp region in the northwest of Germany and the Netherlands, and from there with southern Scandinavia.

 Stage 2 continues to follow the UNESCO-listed (since 2021) Nieuwe Hollandse Waterlinie ‘New Dutch Waterline’.
 This is a series of water-based defense systems of forts and natural bodies of water, including the possibility to inundate large section of land.
 The Nieuwe Hollandse Waterlinie runs from the town of Muiden in the north to National Park De Biesbosch at Werkendam in the south.
 The trail follows the River Kromme Rijn ‘Crooked Rhine’ and the River Stichtse Vecht.

 The area of the River Stichtse Vecht is also the region of the old pagus ‘shire’ Niftarlake, where early-medieval West-Frisian counts had possessions, including the ancestors of Saint Ludger.
 Yes, even after Frisia was incorperated in the Frankish kingdom at the beginning of the eighth century, the Niftarlake remaind governed by Frisian counts till the mid-tenth century.
 Read our blog post Attingahem Bridge.